halitchi1836170/CV_PROJ_24_25/README.md

     ├── plots/
     ├── plots_bu1/

-├── CVUSA_subset.rar
+├── CVUSA_subset.rar : subset of CVUSA to be saved in ./Data/

 ├── CV_24_25_Slides.pdf

-├── Data.py
+├── Data.py : defines all method to unload train and test data

-├── Dockerfile
+├── Dockerfile : Dockerfile used to create the container for the project (to bu run on a host with CUDA)

 ├── Evaluation.py